-Four core courses are required of all students in the Master of Technology program.
+Four core courses are required of all students in the Master Of Engineering Technology program.

 Four Core Courses